off2mxrs/portfolio2023/posts/election-results.md

 You should ask yourself: "Can I pre-render this page **ahead** of a user's request?"
 If the answer is yes, then you should choose Static Generation.

 ## Tech
+- Python
+- TypeScript
 - JavaScript
-- TypeScript
 - HTML
-- SCSS
-- Docker
-- Angular
-- Sky API
+- LESS
-- AWS
+- Batchfile